Tuition and Financial Aid

-Students interested in one of the many graduate and research assistantships available at the Muskie School should fill out the Muskie School Scholarship and Assistantship Application and Information form and email it with the appropriate support documents listed on the form to the Muskie School's Student Affairs Office.
+Students interested in one of the many graduate and research assistantships available at the Muskie School should fill out the Muskie School Graduate Scholarship and Graduate Assistantship Application form linked below

-To learn more about assistantships at the Muskie School, please visit our Graduate and Research Assistantships page.
+For more information on Graduate Assistantships, please visit our Graduate and Research Assistantships page.

 Scholarships are available for matriculated Muskie School students who are enrolled in at least 6 credits each semester in the year for which a scholarship is awarded.
 The only exception for the 6-credit requirement is for doctoral students in the dissertation phase applying for the Muskie School General Scholarship or the Key Bank scholarship.
 For all scholarships, a student must maintain a 3.0 GPA while receiving a scholarship.
 Scholarships are awarded at the discretion of the School.

-Deadline: Applications received by late February are given priority.The 2015-2016 academic year application will be available soon.
+Deadline: Applications received by late February are given priority.The new USM Scholarship Portal for 2015-2016 academic year applications will be available soon!